- Home

 Our Stories

 We’re proud to share stories reflecting the Law School’s longtime and deep commitment to diversity, equity, and inclusion.
-You’ll find them on our website, in our official social media feeds, in our print magazine, and in a special digital compilation, Diverse Voices @ St. John’s Law.
+You’ll find them on our website, in our official social media feeds, in our annual print magazine, and in special projects and compilations.

 Website